How to install hedge

 Frequently Asked Questions

-The best hedge plants depend on your climate and desired look, but common options include privet, boxwood, yew, and arborvitae.
+The best hedge plants will depend on your local climate and growing conditions.
+Common options include evergreen shrubs like boxwood, privet, and holly, or deciduous shrubs like barberry and spirea.

 Connect with certified professionals in your area